IceRaptor/BTDevNotes/Modeling.md

 - You have to disable the script to edit the positions, then re-enable the script
 - The most important point - the blue arrow (on the transform) points in the direction of the bone.
 So thigh points up, calf points down, foot points down into ground
 - The j_FLFootTarget has a script 'CustomUnitsGroundLedar' that tries to align the j_FLFoot to the target surface.
 Disable the leg solver, then move the j_FLFootTarget where you want it.
+- 'Up Leg Vector' values on CustomUnitsGroundLedar controls the transform displacement during the animation cycle.
+In particular, changing Y allows you to manipulate how far 'up' the legs will move during the walk cycle
 - Once you've moved the j_FLFootTarget, you need to update the walk/run anims to reflect the displacement.
 The scorp used 6/8 for instance, whereas the Tarantula used 12/14
 - The values in both scripts are output values, not control values.
 Only the first four values in the Ledar script are controls (keey distance through over ground height) AFAICT
+- j_BodyTerrainAligner seems to keep the main body aligned with the donor animation skeleton. j_Pelvis is the pelvis from the *donor*, and the transform on j_BodyTerrainAligner is a transform from the donor pelvis position.
+As with other scripts, disable it, edit the transform, then re-enable.
+This seems to solve the mechbay verticality issue more cleanly than editing j_pelvis directly.
+- If you unit pitches during battle and doesn't return, it's because you've disabled the CustomUnitsgroundLedars on the Front or Rear Pos of the j_BodyTerrainAligner.
+My guess is that it's picking up the pitch from the donor pelvis.
+- j_ScorpionBody under j_BodyTerrainAligner determines how far 'up' the unit is in mechbay.
+- j_ScorpionBody is used in most of my imports because the animation overrides are tied to it.
+IF YOU CHANGE THE ANIMATIONS, YOU DO SO ON EVERY IMPORT because they are all using the same animator.
+You need to duplicate / change the animator to resolve this.

 ## CU VTOL Import<a name="import-cu-vtol"></a>